natevw/fermata/README.md

 # Fermata #

-Fermata is a <del>node.js</del><ins>JavaScript</ins> library that lets you simply state your REST requests using JavaScript property "dot" syntax.
+Fermata is a <del>node.js</del><ins>JavaScript</ins> REST library that lets you simply state your HTTP requests using clean syntax.

 ## Why? ##

-Your REST service maintains authoritative documentation for their interface.
-Their servers define the latest and greatest available featureset.
-So why bother figuring out (or worse: maintaining!) an additional "wrapper library" layer over each of your favorite web APIs?

-Fermata magically provides one clean, native JavaScript library for every REST interface.
+Fermata magically provides a clean JavaScript interface for access to any REST interface.

-It works in node.js, and it works in modern browsers (although using the property syntax requires FF4+).
-It's always got the REST interface's newest features, and its documentation is always the reference documentation.
+Fermata works well in modern browsers and even better in [node.js](http://nodejs.org/).
+Its API naturally matches the authoritative HTTP documentation, so you always have access to each of your REST interfaces' latest and greatest features.
+The simple plugin interface makes it easy to provide site-specific defaults, and/or support servers that don't use the standard JSON data format.

+Fermata makes URLs so elegant, there is no need to use — or maintain! — some one-off "wrapper library" for every different service.
+The differences are subtle, but the result is magic!

 ## Magic? ##

 ### Let's GET started ###

-So the REST API reference says "Our service base URL is http://youraccount.example.com/api.
-To lookup Frobble data GET /v3/frobbles".
+So you need to fetch a JSON resource from "http://youraccount.example.com/api/v3/frobbles"?

 In Fermata, that's just:

-    var api = fermata.api({url:"http://youraccount.example.com/api"});
+    var site = fermata.json("http://youraccount.example.com");
-    (api.v3.frobbles).get(function (err, result) {
+    site.api.v3.frobbles.get(function (err, result) {
        console.log("Here are your frobbles, sir!", result);
     });

 ***Fermata turns URLs into native JavaScript objects!***
-Subpaths are "dot syntax" properties, and a `GET` request is as easy as passing your "return value" callback to the `.get()` method on any Fermata URL.
+Each path part becomes a property, and so slashes in HTTP paths simply turn into dot operators on JavaScript objects.
+When you pass a callback function, Fermata uses the last method call as the request's method.
 It really couldn't *get* much cleaner.

 Need to add query parameters?
-Append a dictionary object before providing the callback function:

-    var newAPI = fermata.api({url:"http://youraccount.example.com"}).api.v4;
+    var newAPI = site.api.v4;
     newAPI.frobbles({ perPage: 10, page: myPageNum }).get(myPageHandler);

-This does a `GET` on `http://youraccount.example.com/api/v4/frobbles?perPage=10&page=N` and returns the result via the asyncronous `myPageHandler` callback function.
+This does a `GET` on `http://youraccount.example.com/api/v4/frobbles?perPage=10&page=N`, then asynchronously passes the response data to the `myPageHandler` callback function, parsed as an object.

 ### Browser behind the times? ###

-Currently, the example above will only work in node.js and Firefox 4.
+Unfortunately, the examples above will only work in node.js and Firefox 4+.
+But don't worry!
-In browsers without JavaScript's upcoming [Proxy](http://wiki.ecmascript.org/doku.php?id=harmony:proxies) feature, you will need to use parentheses:
+In browsers without JavaScript's upcoming [Proxy](http://wiki.ecmascript.org/doku.php?id=harmony:proxies) feature you just need to use parentheses to form URLs, instead of dots:

-    var newAPI = fermata.api({url:"http://youraccount.example.com"})('api')('v4');
+    var newAPI = site('api')('v4');
     newAPI('frobbles')({ perPage: 10, page: myPageNum }).get(myPageHandler);

 Note how the dot syntax does still work for the final `.get`; Fermata provides fallbacks for the basic HTTP methods until browsers catch up.